Make.com

 Solutions.

-When I took over the design system, it was my first time leading the design system project.
-I made plenty of wrong turns early on, but every one of them helped me learn how to build for scale.
-I restructured the token architecture to gain full control and flexibility.
-I redesigned every core component to feel modern, accessible, and ready for the next wave of product evolution.
+When I took over the design system, it was my first time leading a project of this scale.
+I made plenty of wrong turns early on, but each one helped me understand what it really means to build a system that can grow.
+The first chapter was about rebuilding the foundation: restructuring the token architecture, redesigning core components, improving accessibility, and creating a visual language that felt modern, flexible, and ready for the next stage of Make’s product.

 Transparency became a key principle.
-Everyone at Make can see what we are building, give feedback, and influence priorities.
-At the same time, I stay directive about where we go and what belongs in the system.
-We hosted workshops to onboard designers, introduced new documentation in Supernova, and built small quality-of-life automations like the icon request flow.
-The development team played a huge part by turning design intent into real, reliable code.
+Everyone at Make could see what we were building, give feedback, and influence priorities.
+At the same time, I stayed directive about where the system was going and what belonged inside it.
+We hosted workshops to onboard designers, introduced documentation in Supernova, created small quality-of-life automations like the icon request flow, and worked closely with developers to turn design intent into reliable production code.

 //Results